jamocle/PoorMansThrottle-DIY/README.md

 2. The **ESP32 controller** receives those commands.

-3. The ESP32 sends control signals to the **IBT-2 motor driver**.
+3. The ESP32 sends control signals to the **supported motor driver**.
+The **IBT-2/BTS7960** is one example, but all supported motor drivers can be used.

 4. The motor driver adjusts the **power going to the locomotive motor**.

-5. The locomotive moves **forward, reverse, faster, or slower, etc** based on throttle input or other controls.
+5. The locomotive moves **forward, reverse, faster, slower, or stop** based on throttle input or other controls.

 All control is wireless so operators can walk around the layout while running trains.